mattermost/docs/source/guides/postgres-migration.rst

         $$ UPDATE {{ .source_schema }}.db_migrations set name='add_createat_to_teamembers' where version=92; $$,
         $$ ALTER SCHEMA {{ .source_schema }} RENAME TO public; $$;

-Once you save this configuration file eg. ``migration.load``, you can run the ``pgLoader`` with following command:
+Once you save this configuration file, eg. ``migration.load``, you can run the ``pgLoader`` with following command:

 .. code:: bash

    pgLoader migration.load > migration.log

-Feel free to contribute and/or report your findings through the migration.
+Feel free to contribute to and/or report your findings through your migration to us.

 Compare the data
 ----------------

 We internally developed a tool to simplify the process of comparing contents of two databases.
 The ``dbcmp`` tool compares every table and reports whether if there is a diversity between two schemas.

-The tool has a few flags needs to be supplied to run a comparison:
+The tool includes a few flags to run a comparison:

 .. code:: sh